3.3.2 Confirm Employee Decision

 An employee has eight federal government working days to take action:

-If an employee chooses to take action to resolve a DHS TNC issued because of a state motor vehicles agency mismatch, the employee must call DHS within 8 federal government working days after the case is referred.
+If an employee chooses to take action to resolve a DHS mismatch issued because of a state motor vehicles agency mismatch, the employee must call DHS within 8 federal government working days after the case is referred.
 If DHS is unable to resolve the case, the employee may need to contact the state motor vehicles agency that issued the driver’s license or state identification card.

 IMPORTANT: You must download the Further Action Notice before referring the case.